gadventures/django-gapi-hooked/README.md

 ### Settings

 To make sure webhooks are validated properly you'll need to include the following in your settings.

-    GAPI_WEBHOOKS_VALIDATION_KEY = <your webhooks validation key>
+    GAPI_APPLICATION_KEY = <your application key>

+#### Optional

+If you'd like your webhook receiver to reject incoming events when the computed signature does not match the signature delivered with the event data, include the following in your settings:

+    HOOKED_FAIL_ON_BAD_SIGNATURE = True

+NB: By default, when a mismatch of signatures occurs we will simply log a warning.

 ## Handling events